Oklahoma school board approves nation’s first religious charter school

 “This decision runs afoul of state law and the U.S. Constitution.
 All charter schools are public schools, and as such must be non-sectarian.
 Charter schools were conceived as, and have always been, innovative public schools that provide an alternative for families who want a public school option other than the one dictated by their ZIP code,” said Nina Rees, president of the National Alliance of Public Charter Schools.

-The religious charter school has already overcome some adversity as their application was first denied in April, but the school had the opportunity to fix some of the perceived issues in the application.
+The religious charter school has already overcome some adversity as its application was first denied in April, but the school had the opportunity to fix some of the perceived issues in the application.

-And in terms of threats from lawsuits, the school is not afraid of it, but wants to embrace them.
+And in terms of threats from lawsuits, the school is not afraid of them but wants to embrace them.

 “We’re not surprised by the threat of a suit, but we will be preparing if they choose to file one,” Farley said.
 “This is a question that ultimately needs to be answered by the courts, perhaps by the US Supreme Court.”